lightbend/Included-Licenses/Included-Licenses.md

 Lightbend software uses third-party libraries or other resources that may be distributed under licenses different than the Lightbend Commercial License.

-In the event of accidental omission, please bring it to our attention by sending email to [Hywel Evans](hywel.evans@lightbend.com).
+In the event of accidental omission, please bring it to our attention by sending email to [Licenses](licenses@lightbend.com).

 Revision 1.11 generated on June 28, 2016.
 Based on Reactive Platform version 16s01p07.